Air Twister: Development

+Upon release, there were many game modes that were labeled as coming soon; by the end of August 2022, all game modes were available with the release of Version 1.1.
+The new modes included two new bonus stages in the stardust mode as well as a Turbo mode and an unlockable island in the adventure mode.

+Soundtrack

 Suzuki, a long time fan of Dutch musician Valensia, reached out to him via Facebook to compose the music, to which he agreed.

-Upon release there were many game modes that were labeled as coming soon, in the end of August 2022 all game modes were available with the release of Version 1.1.
-The new modes included two new bonus stages in the stardust mode as well as a Turbo mode and an unlockable island in the adventure mode.
+The soundtrack features 19 tracks.
+Some tracks are completely new, other tracks are new renditions of known Valensia compositions, including his hit song "Gaia" from his 1993 debut album, Valensia.